Mendizorrotza Stadium

-Mendizorrotza or Mendizorroza is a football stadium in Vitoria-Gasteiz, Spain.
-The stadium is the home ground of Deportivo Alavés.
+Campo de Fútbol de Mendizorrotza is a football stadium in Vitoria-Gasteiz, in the province of Álava, Basque Country, Spain.
+With a capacity of 19,840, the stadium is the home ground of Deportivo Alavés.

 History

-Opened on 27 April 1924, it is currently the third oldest football stadium in the Spanish Professional Football, behind El Molinón and Mestalla.
+Opened on 27 April 1924, just one day before of Saint Prudence's Day (the day of the patron of Alava), it is currently the third oldest football stadium in the Spanish Professional Football, behind El Molinón and Mestalla.
+The first match to happen at the stadium was between Deportivo Alavés and Union Deportiva Deusto and the first player to score was Pérez Muga.

 During its history, the stadium had several renovations.
-The most important one was the expansion made in 1999, making new stands in the corners for increasing the capacity of the stadium to the current 19,840 seats.
+The most important one was the expansion made in 1998, making new stands in the corners for increasing the capacity of the stadium to the current 19,840 seats.

+The stadium hosted 2 games of Basque Country national team, one in 1980 against Hungary with a 5-1 victory for Basque Country, and one in 2018 against Venezuela that also finished with a victory with a final score 4-2.